mellowagain/Titan/README.md

 python convert.py <original accounts file>
 ```

-After it ran successfully you can find a `accounts.json` file in the current directory.
+After it runs successfully a `accounts.json` file can be found in the current directory.

 #### i3wm

-If you are using i3 window manager, I suggest enabling floating for Titan in the `.config/i3/config`:
+If i3 window manager is being used, it is recommended to enable floating for Titan in the `.config/i3/config`:

 ```i3config
 for_window [class="Titan"] floating enable